 People never see sense in environmental fees billed on every moving client by rental truck companies.
 In a way, the claim is that the money is used to help conserve the environment.
 Not even I can explain what that way is.
 However, let’s accept that the fee exists and take it as an appeal to authority.
 It’s not much of a fee, fortunately.
 Just pay it and move on, hoping that you at least contributed to saving the planet in a way you don’t understand.

 It would be best if you were clear about the cost before you even get started.
 Rental truck companies are known to have some hidden costs.
 They only explain when you are bound for payment.
 For this reason, gain confidence and enquire about any hidden costs existing in the contract.
 Prices vary with the duration of hire.
 You should get a refund when you complete your move and return the truck some hours before the estimated time.
 Ask whether that’s possible.
 Also, get to know whether there are fines for overextending the duration with delays to return the truck.

 Cleaning the truck saves extra charges.

 It is expected that no damage is to be done to the truck during the process of moving.
-How you collected the truck is the same, you should return it.
+How you collected the truck is the same way you should return it.
 It was empty, so don’t leave any stuff in there.
 Cleaning rental trucks cost money.
-Be sure to be charged for replacing a dirty truck.
-If you don’t want to pay for that, clean it yourself both on the inside and the outside.
+Otherwise, you may have to pay for charges for replacing a dirty truck.
+If you don’t want to pay for that, clean it yourself, both on the inside and the outside.